 Applications are to be made in one of the three Scandinavian languages or English on a form specifically for this purpose available on NIKK’s website (www.nikk.no).
 The application form will be available to download from www.nikk.no approximately one month before the deadline for applications.

-Grant applications are to be accompanied by a timetable and budget for the planned activity.
+Grant applications are to be accompanied by a project plan and a budget for the planned activity.
 In the application, one of the applicant parties is to be designated as the principal applicant.

 The final report is to include the following: